 You may choose to visit the National Wallace Monument, which tells the story of its namesake and inspiration for ‘Braveheart’ in impressive surroundings.
 A climb to the top is not one for the faint-hearted, but make the ascent and you’ll be rewarded with one of the finest views in Scotland.
 Just outside town, the Battle of Bannockburn Experience harnesses the latest technology to tell the story of a key episode in Scotland’s history.

 A fabulous journey north today, through Perthshire via evocative place-names like Gleneagles, Pitlochry, Kingussie and Aviemore, skirting the impressive Cairngorms mountain range as you wend your way to the Highland capital of Inverness.
-Changing trains here, it’s just one more stop before arrival at the Highland seaside resort of Nairn, where you’ll spend the next two nights in a wonderfully convivial, privately owned guest house.
+Here, you’ll spend the next two nights in a convivial, privately owned guest house.

 Your accommodation in Inverness

-Enjoy the rest of the day in Nairn, exploring its quirky shopping and seemingly endless sandy beaches.
-Your award-winning host will be only too happy to advise you of the best local walks, cafes and restaurants.
+Enjoy the rest of the day in Inverness, exploring its winding streets, riverside walks and cosy taverns.
+Your host will be only too happy to advise you of the best local walks, cafes and restaurants.

 After breakfast, you’ll be ready to take an exclusive, day-long private guided tour of Speyside with our specially chosen driver-guide.
 A local with many years’ experience and a deep knowledge of local history, he’ll show you the very best this wonderful area has to offer, including tours of two of its best distilleries, with drams and a stop for lunch along the way.